Honduras to Conduct First Survey on Violence Against Women. The survey aims to generate statistical data to inform violence prevention programming.

 Next week, data collection begins.
 The survey will be carried out at the national level starting in the second week of November and will serve to discover various dimensions that affect women and the links to security issues and violence prevention.

-According to the director of the INE, Eugenio Sosa, “We must measure the magnitude and dimensions of the problem, establish baseline parameters, identify high-risk groups, focus interventions and prevention activities where they are most needed, and monitor changes over time while assessing the effectiveness of the interventions.”
+“We must measure the magnitude and dimensions of the problem, establish baseline parameters, identify high-risk groups, focus interventions and prevention activities where they are most needed, and monitor changes over time while assessing the effectiveness of the interventions,”

 Dr. Soledad Quartucci is the founder and CEO of Latina Republic, a 501(C)3 California-based nonprofit organization.
 Latina Republic is committed to improving the diversity and professional development of storytellers in the media industry as representation matters and affects the stories we tell.
 Latina Republic makes space for and empowers unheard voices and trains the next generation of leaders in the U.S.